estensen/rbuilder/crates/op-rbuilder/src/bundler/docs.md

 - Expected profit (using the ProfitOracle to price transactions)
 - Block space optimization

-### 4. Profit Oracle
+### 4. Profit Calculation
-The profit oracle evaluates transactions to calculate their expected profit:
-- EthGasOracle: Considers only ETH gas fees
-- FullMEVOracle: Considers ETH fees + token transfers (for Paymaster-sponsored operations)
+Each bundle includes a profit hint that indicates its expected contribution to block profit.

 ## Workflow